rbvegas/StatiCSharp/README.md

 ```
 $ dotnet new console -n myWebsite
 ```
-After .NET has created the project files we can add StatiC# as a project reference.
-Open `myWebsite.csproj` and add StatiC# as a package reference.
+After .NET has created the project files open `myWebsite.csproj` and add StatiC# as a package reference.
 The file should then look something like this:

 ```
 <Project Sdk="Microsoft.NET.Sdk">